ikyuchukov/DEPRECATED-GrapheneMVC/README.md

 If you wish to autload a library, just add it to the autoload in the config file and Graphene will do it for you.

-Note:
-Currently autoloading libraries with different class names is not supported, will be updated into next release.

 ##Other Functions

 If you are debugging something and want the variables to be shown in a formatted matter you can use: